What is your admission process?

 What curriculum do you follow?

-Since its inception in 1994, Discovery School has followed a curriculum that is derived from U.S., research-based standards and objectives.
+Since its inception in 1993, Discovery School has followed a curriculum that is derived from U.S., research-based standards and objectives.
 Our curriculum is largely skills and inquiry based and teaches students to think critically, question the answers, and develop the tools that will be needed in the rapidly changing world.
 In 2012 and 2013 the entire faculty undertook extensive curriculum review that resulted in the adoption and adaption of the Common Core Curriculum.
+In 2017 a revision of the curriculum led us to adopt the Next Generation Science Standards (NGSS).
 The resulting curriculum includes standards, objectives, and assessment strategies.

 What literacy program do you follow in the Early Childhood Program?